pallosp/conic_research_sympy/docs/api.md

 It's equivalent to [ConicCenter](#central_conic.ConicCenter) (returns a finite point) for
- - real and complex ellipses
+ - real and imaginary ellipses
  - hyperbolas
  - conics consisting of a single finite (Euclidean) point
  - crossing finite line pairs